SquareSquash/web/doc/README_FOR_APP.md

   notifications from the client libraries and process them.

 This project is the front-end and the API.

+Pull requests are more than welcome; please check out {file:CONTRIBUTING} for details.

 How to Install
 --------------